Excuse the title.

 “Why,” He asks, “Did my daughter, who is far more qualified, not get the job?!”

 The man pulls out her folder, and there’s a formal paper inside, and it says, clearly and officially, why she did not get the job…

 And so it goes, I say again, as Vonnegut used to say…a contagious turn of phrase, a familiar trope when anger and disappointment have grown too familiar, and when too much has been ridiculous.

 They all want to leave.

 The generations now, war against each other.
 There are exceptions, of course, as there always are.
-There are some older people who have not been cowed into fascism by their Islamophobia (a misnomer that identifies politicians who exploit religion with actual Muslims…), and there are some young people whose luck, wealth, ambitions, or desire for stability alienate them from those who protest for change.
+Some older people have not been cowed into fascism by their Islamophobia (a misnomer that identifies politicians who exploit religion with actual Muslims…), and there are some young people whose luck, wealth, ambitions, or desire for stability alienate them from those who protest for change.
 However, for the most part, we are witnessing a generational battle.
 The old have decided to feed on the young.
 They are willfully sacrificing the lives and the futures of their children for the sake of living out their last few years in what they hope is, at least, a benign dictatorship.
-They excuse the actions of the regime because they can not justify them, they do not think too hard because logic will destroy their sole working paradigm; that the military is patriotic, and that only the military can protect Egypt.
+They excuse the actions of the regime because they can not justify them.
+They do not think too hard because logic will destroy their sole working paradigm, that the military is patriotic, and that only the military can protect Egypt.

 They aim to protect Egypt (which in their minds refers to themselves, or people like them…) – and it seems to matter little to them whether or not Egypt still breathes.
 The youth fight to reshape Egypt, and the old care only to preserve whatever remains, at any cost.